Mohammed-El-Nabulsi/single-electron-transistor/docs/source/one_body.rst

 .. math::
     \widehat{H} = -\frac{\hbar^2}{2m} \frac{d^2}{dx^2} + V(x)

-A analytic solution to this problem is only in a few cases possible.
+An analytic solution to this problem is only in borderline cases possible.
 Therefore the described problem should be calculated numerical.
 In order to do that the Hamilton operator must be translated to a matrix representation.
 A potential with the length *l* describes the quantum dot.
 To calculate the potential numerical from -*l*/2 to *l*/2 the length is divided into n grid points.
-As more grid points are used, the approximation of the result becomes more and more accurate.
+As more grid points are used, the approximation of the result becomes more accurate, but the needed computing power increases.
 The delta *x* between two grid points is the quotient of *l* and *n*.

 .. math::